 Suppose there’s something in your life, some interest of yours, that you’ve cultivated and grown over time.
 If it were me, I could use professional interests like social media and blogging, or more personal interests like Star Wars.

 Whatever the topic is, you start to wonder whether or not it’s something that you could turn into a business.

-Right off the bat, this is where Solo Build It! differs from other popular platforms like Wix or SquareSpace.
+Right off the bat, this is where Solo Build It! differs from other popular platforms like Squarespace or Shopify.
 If you knew that your idea for a business was going to be a success, then by all means, grab a domain and start building that beautiful website…

 But how do you know?
 I mean really know?

 Solo Build It! forces you to take the time to do the research and put the requisite thought into your idea to pre-determine the likelihood of success.

 - Is anyone else interested in that topic?